 Just about all streaming services, and mobile apps with curated music/radio feeds contain built-in tools that allow us to share music with friends, children, grandchildren, and on social media and blogs.
-Services like Spotify are legal and fun to share oldies music everywhere and anywhere.
-But the most important reason, is that artist get paid for each music that is played on your device.
+Services like Spotify are legal and fun to share oldies music everywhere and everyone.
+But the most important reason, we should use streaming that artist get paid for each music that is played on your device.
 Artists get paid even if you’re using Spotify’s free accounts.
-This is of particular importance to our old school artists, such as doo-wop groups, Motown sounds, disco queens and kings, etc. The reason being, in this day and age our favorite old school artists are not being advertised the way the should be; because of this their music is not being played.
-Not only are our beloved classic music in danger of being lost and forgotten, the artists are not getting paid either, because there’s no plays, and because many older fans still have not adapted the new business model of legal subscription based streaming.
+This is of particular importance to our old school artists, such as doo-wop groups, Motown sounds, disco queens and kings, etc. The reason being, in this day and age our favorite old school artists are no longer being advertised the way the should be; because of this their music is not being played.
+Not only are our beloved classic music in danger of being lost and forgotten, the artists are not getting paid because many older fans still have not adapted the new business model of legal subscription based streaming.